 The Energy Geoscience (formerly Subsurface Geoscience) program is geared for students who have a geoscience background and would like to become proficient in their area of interest.
 Students can choose from four focus areas that will prepare them to apply geological knowledge and geophysical methods to find and develop reserves of oil and natural gas; or to hone their skills in manipulating and managing energy-related data, or refit or expand their skill-set to the new areas of the on-going energy transition.

 The core requirements for the degree are strong technical courses, management and policy courses, with communication skills training, and include an industrial internship or work experience.
-Students select a group of elective courses from a focus area (see below), or from a variety of other courses related to their interest.
+Students select a group of elective courses from a focus area (see below), or from a variety of other courses related to their interests.

 - The Energy Data Management focus area prepares students to understand exploration and production as a data-driven business, to become data enabled geoscientists to match demands in the energy industry.